Tommy Flanagan (musician): 1956–early 1978 – After move to New York

 Throughout the late 1950s and early 1960s, Flanagan made frequent appearances in recording studios, for many leaders and record labels.
-In May 1959 he was part of a groundbreaking recording: John Coltrane's Giant Steps, described by The Penguin Guide to Jazz as the saxophonist's "first genuinely iconic record".
+In May 1959, he was part of a groundbreaking recording: John Coltrane's Giant Steps, described by The Penguin Guide to Jazz as the saxophonist's "first genuinely iconic record".
 The technical complexity of the music, particularly of the title track, meant that there were numerous false starts and rejected takes, and the initially released take of "Giant Steps" is a rare instance on record of Flanagan sounding uncertain.
 Another appearance on a landmark recording came in January of the following year: Flanagan was a member of the quartet that made The Incredible Jazz Guitar of Wes Montgomery; his playing complemented that of the guitarist, using controlled force on bebop numbers and delicacy on a ballad track.

 Flanagan was with trumpeter Harry Edison in 1959–60, and tenor saxophonist Coleman Hawkins in 1961–62, including a UK tour.
 In this period, Flanagan recorded albums with several leaders from an earlier era, including Lionel Hampton, Jo Jones, and Pee Wee Russell, as well as one with Edison and around 10 with Hawkins.
 Flanagan then played with guitarist Jim Hall and bassist Percy Heath as a trio in New York.

-In 1962, he was asked by jazz impresario Norman Granz to become Ella Fitzgerald's full-time accompanist.
+In 1962, Flanagan was asked by jazz impresario Norman Granz to become Ella Fitzgerald's full-time accompanist.
 Flanagan was looking for steadier work than was available with Hawkins, so he accepted.
 He worked with Fitzgerald from 1962 to 1965.
 They toured internationally, including to Japan in 1964.
 He also played with other bands when not required by the vocalist; these included a brief reunion with Rollins in 1965.
 Later the same year, Flanagan left Fitzgerald and was part of Art Farmer's short-lived New York Jazz Sextet, which recorded Group Therapy.
 Flanagan then became accompanist to Tony Bennett for part of 1966, and lived on the West Coast.